eandrade0010/summit/intellectual/BOOKS.md

 47. *El Principito* by Antoine de Saint-Exupery
 48. *Esperanza Renace* by Pam Munoz Ryan
 49. *The Brothers Karamazov* By Fyodor Dostoevsky
+50. *The Death of Ivan Ilyich* by Leo Tolstoy